koush/docs.scrypted.app/scrypted-nvr/installation.md

     volumes:
       # Scrypted NVR Storage (Part 3 of 3)

-      # Modify to add the additional volume for Scrypted NVR.
+      # Modify to add the add a Recordings Directory for Scrypted NVR.
-      # The following example would mount the /mnt/media/video path on the host
+      # The following example would mount the /mnt/media/video path on
-      # to the /nvr path inside the docker container.
+      # the host to the /nvr path inside the docker container.
+      # Modify /mnt/media/video according to the server path.
+      # DO NOT MODIFY /nvr.
       - /mnt/media/video:/nvr

       # Or use a network mount from one of the CIFS/NFS examples at the top of this file.